Skoon Cat Litter

 These pebbles are also exposed to Diatomax, which is a proprietary thermal activation process.
 According to the manufacturer, this “superchargers” the absorption capabilities of the litter.

-The secret sauce that makes Skoon Cat Litter supposedly perform so well lies in the microscopic structure of these diatom pebbles.
+The secret sauce that makes Skoon Cat Litter supposedly performs so well lies in the microscopic structure of these diatom pebbles.
 As you can see in the image above, these pebbles are quite porous.
 This means that there is a lot of surface area for absorbing liquids.
 And another side effect of this is that these pebbles are extremely lightweight.
 Skoon states that they are up to four times lighter than regular litter.

 In the next few sections, we will go over the various parameters that we consider while testing a cat litter.